Female student in a labThis page gives career information of relevance to Imperial Earth Science & Engineering (ESE) students.

 • Report writing and presentation

-• Patience, perseverance and resilience
+• Patience, perseverance, resilience and adaptability

 As an Imperial student you can participate, or take a leadership role, in a wide variety of Students’ Union activities where you’ll develop many skills.
 You also have free access to LinkedIn Learning and can use this to develop or improve your knowledge and abilities with software tools and skills through instructional videos taught by industry experts skills.
 You will also have access to several ESE presentations and workshops providing you with advice on career planning and giving you industry insights.
 Many of the sessions and lecture recordings are held within ESESIS under the “information” tab.